wcj365/love/pandoc/modern_poems/07_english.md

 ##  【Software Development Chaos】

 Kiran asked
-“Are we ready
+"Are we ready
-to integrate the code?”
+to integrate the code?"

 Anthony replied
-“No”
+"No"

 Ram replied
-“Oh, No”
+"Oh, No"

-“No, No”
+"No, No"
 We heard Sridevi echo

 Priya replied
-“I can say yes
+"I can say yes
-If I can catch Venkat by the toe”
+If I can catch Venkat by the toe"

 She needs help with JBPM
 But Venkat is no show

 It took 45 minutes to publish
 RAD 8 is so slow

 It should be RAPID
 What a joke

 No stable build to validate
 Our testers didn’t sit idle

 They wrote test cases
 on specs with too many holes

 They feel a little lucky
-“At least we don’t have to code”
+"At least we don’t have to code"

 Despite the chaos
 We all still have hope

 注： 这首诗记录我作软件开发项目经理的经历。SSA DCPS program。